 In my opinion, OKR methodology is a perfect framework to fulfill all 3 factors.
 Therefore, start by explaining the benefits of OKRs to the team and how it will make their life easier.
 OKRs are designed so that everyone in the team will have a clear understanding of the big picture and knows what the indicators of success are.

 For example, one of our clients told us: “The whole process has really helped people understand our, and their, expectations and what they need to do to be successful” – Shawn Rucks – CEO at deverus.
-When everyone knows how their work matters, it is bound to increase overall engagement, motivation, and determination.

 Therefore, I would start with the following benefits to get the employee buy-in to OKRs: